Lady Palm (Rhapis excelsa) Indoor Care; Watering, Light, Soil, Fertilizer, Problems

 How to Care for Rhapis excelsa Indoors

-To care for Rhapis excelsa Palm indoors, give it medium to bright indirect light, warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+To care for Rhapis excelsa indoors, give it medium to bright indirect light, warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

-Lady Palm care requires regular pruning to keep it neat as well as discourage pest and disease infestations.
+Lady Palm requires regular pruning to keep it neat as well as discourage pest and disease infestations.
 Repotting is needed every 3 years when it has outgrown its current pot.
 Keep on reading for more on these growing conditions and how to achieve them.

 Lady Palm, Rhapis excelsa